 Tifton Family Immigration Lawyer

 Family-based immigration is the way most immigrants come to the U.S. That doesn’t mean the process is simple or easy to accomplish, though.
 Quotas get rapidly filled each year, and the government establishes preferences for different types of family members depending on what region of the world they are emigrating from.
 Families sometimes wait for years to be finally reunited and ready to make a home together in the United States.
 Shirazi Immigration Law can help with all of that.
 From our office in Tifton, we can help you with your relative visa or fiancé(e) visa or other family immigration matters such as marriage, divorce, U visas and VAWA petitions.
-If you have family immigration legal needs, call Shirazi Immigration Law at 229-520-8875 for a complimentary consultation to find out how our Tifton family immigration lawyers can help you.
+If you have family immigration legal needs, call Shirazi Immigration Law at 229-520-8875 for a consultation to find out how our Tifton family immigration lawyers can help you.

 Spouse and Relative Visas in Tifton